j7126/magic-life-wheel/README.md

    - Colors and gradients.
    - Custom art / images.
  - Track commander damage.
 (With support for partner commanders!)
+ - Damage history.
+ - Transfer the game to another device using a qr code.
  - Support for planechase.
  - Quickly rearrange seating positions by dragging, or randomize them.

 ## Installing

-Currently builds are provided for android.
+Currently builds are provided for android, web and linux.

 ### Android